ARTICLE

 Conflict

-All of these factors combine to endanger the big cats—lions, leopards, and cheetahs.
+All of these factors combine to endanger the big cats—lions, leopards and cheetahs.

 Stakeholders

-The people and animals that are affected by changes in the Ruaha landscape are called stakeholders.
+The people and animals that are affected by changes in the Ruaha landscape are called .
 They all have a stake in what happens as the environment changes because of factors such as climate change and human population growth.

-Conservationists: Dr. Amy Dickman works for the Wildlife Conservation Research Unit, or WildCRU, that is part of the United Kingdom's University of Oxford.
+: Dr. Amy Dickman works for the Wildlife Conservation Research Unit, or WildCRU, that is part of the University of Oxford.
 She tries to protect the big cats and other carnivores that live in the Ruaha landscape, by developing strategies to help people and big cats live more easily alongside one another.
 To achieve this, she works to reduce the negative impacts that big cats have on local people, particularly by reducing the number of big cat attacks on livestock.
 In addition, she works with local communities to develop schemes that provide them with a clear benefit from the presence of big cats.

 Conflict Mitigation

 It might seem easier to fence the park and set aside its use for big cats and other wildlife, and for village land to be set aside for people and their livestock.
-However, village land around the park is an important part of the landscape, and wildlife are very dependent upon it, especially in the dry season, when there is little water within the park.
+However, village land around the park is an important part of the landscape, and wildlife are very dependent on it, especially in the dry season, when there is little water in the park.
 For long-term conservation, populations of big cats and other wildlife need to be maintained outside the park, on village land, as well as within it.
-To do this, it is fundamentally important for conservationists to work with local villagers to reduce the costs and improve the benefits of having big cats living alongside them.
+To do this, it is fundamentally important for conservationists to work with local villagers, to reduce the costs and improve the benefits of having big cats living alongside them.

 National Geographic is helping fund Dr. Dickman and her team to reduce human-big cat conflict around Ruaha National Park.
-The work involves protection of people's livestock, communication with local people to discuss how villagers can get more benefits from big cat presence, and education about the best ways of living alongside these animals.
+The work involves protection of peoples’ livestock, communication with local people to discuss how villagers can get more benefits from big cat presence and education about the best ways of living alongside these animals.

 Protection